 - A VPC endpoint to an AWS service; for example, an endpoint to S3.

-6. Only one VPC peering connection can be established between the same two VPCs at the same time
+- Only one peering connection can be established between the same two VPCs at the same time.

-8. A placement group can span peered VPCs; however, you do not get full-bisection bandwidth between instances in peered VPCs.
+- A placement group can span peered VPCs that are in the same region; however, you do not get full-bisection bandwidth between instances in peered VPCs

-9. Unicast reverse path forwarding in VPC peering connections is not supported.
+- Unicast reverse path forwarding in peering connections is not supported

 VPC Peering Architecture